Satellite navigation device

-A satellite navigation device, also called a satnav device or GPS device, uses satellites of the Global Positioning System (GPS) or similar global navigation satellite systems (GNSS) to determine the user's geographic coordinates.
+A satellite navigation device, also called a satnav device or GPS/GNSS device, uses satellites of the Global Positioning System (GPS) or other global navigation satellite systems (GNSS) to determine the user's geographic coordinates.
 It may also display the user's position on a map and offer routing directions (as in turn-by-turn navigation).

-As of 2023, four GNSS systems are operational: the original United States' GPS, the European Union's Galileo, Russia's GLONASS, and China's BeiDou Navigation Satellite System.
-The Indian Regional Navigation Satellite System (IRNSS) will follow and Japan's Quasi-Zenith Satellite System (QZSS) scheduled for 2023 will augment the accuracy of a number of GNSS.
+There are four global navigation satellite systems (GNSS): the United States' Global Positioning System (GPS), the European Union's Galileo, Russia's GLONASS, and China's BeiDou Navigation Satellite System.
+These systems are often used together to improve positioning accuracy and availability.
+In addition, regional systems such as India's NavIC and Japan's Quasi-Zenith Satellite System (QZSS), augment the accuracy of a number of GNSS over their respective regions.

 A satellite navigation device can retrieve location and time information from one or more GNSS systems in all weather conditions, anywhere on or near the Earth's surface.
 Satnav reception requires an unobstructed line of sight to four or more GNSS satellites, and is subject to poor satellite signal conditions.
 In exceptionally poor signal conditions, for example in urban areas, satellite signals may exhibit multipath propagation where signals bounce off structures, or are weakened by meteorological conditions.
 Obstructed lines of sight may arise from a tree canopy or inside a structure, such as in a building, garage or tunnel.
-Today, most standalone Satnav receivers are used in automobiles.
-The Satnav capability of smartphones may use assisted GNSS (A-GNSS) technology, which can use the base station or cell towers to provide a faster Time to First Fix (TTFF), especially when satellite signals are poor or unavailable.
+Today, most standalone satnav receivers are used in automobiles.
+The satnav capability of smartphones may use assisted GNSS (A-GNSS) technology, which can use the base station or cell towers to provide a faster Time to First Fix (TTFF), especially when satellite signals are poor or unavailable.
 However, the mobile network part of the A-GNSS technology would not be available when the smartphone is outside the range of the mobile reception network, while the satnav aspect would otherwise continue to be available.

 History

-As with many other technological breakthroughs of the latter 20th century, the modern GNSS system can reasonably be argued to be a direct outcome of the Cold War of the latter 20th century.
+As with many other technological breakthroughs of the latter 20th century, the modern GNSS device can reasonably be argued to be a direct outcome of the Cold War of the latter 20th century.
 The multibillion-dollar expense of the US and Russian programs was initially justified by military interest.
 In contrast, the European Galileo was conceived as purely civilian.

 In 1960, the US Navy put into service its Transit satellite-based navigation system to aid in naval navigation.
 The US Navy in the mid-1960s conducted an experiment to track a submarine with missiles with six satellites and orbiting poles and was able to observe satellite changes.
 Between 1960 and 1982, as the benefits were shown, the US military consistently improved and refined its satellite navigation technology and satellite system.
 In 1973, the US military began to plan for a comprehensive worldwide navigational system which eventually became known as the GPS (Global Positioning System).